xapax/security/tools.md

 example:
 ```
 objdump -D myProgram
-objdump -M myProgram ; This is to read the assembly in intel-syntax
+objdump -M intel -d program_name ;This is to read the assembly in intel-syntax

 ```

 ## GDB - GNU Debugger